Kompagnistræde 11

 Kompagnistræde 11 is a Neoclassical building situated on the shopping street Strædet in the Old Town of Copenhagen, Denmark.
-The building, like most other buildings in the street, was built as part of the reconstruction of Copenhagen after the great fire in 1795.
+Like most other buildings in the street, it was built as part of the reconstruction of Copenhagen after the great fire in 1795.
 It was listed in the Danish registry of protected buildings and places in 1945.
 The jazz club La Fontaine is located in the building.
 Notable former residents include the sculptor Friderich Ludvig Zuschlag and the physicist and mathematician Ludvig Lorenz.